Genoa bridge: Hopes for new Italy as disaster trial opens

 Ms Possetti, who lost her sister, brother-in-law and two nephews in the collapse, told reporters outside the court that it was a difficult day but a very important one.
 "Today we are beginning a long and tiring journey that will bring truth and justice to our families."

-A marquee has been set up outside the court for anyone who wants to watch the trial unfold.
-After Thursday's initial hearing, which is chaired by three judges, the case is expected to be adjourned until September and will last more than a year.
+A marquee was set up outside the court for anyone who wants to watch the trial unfold.
+After Thursday's initial hearing, chaired by three judges, the case was adjourned until September and will continue until July next year.

 The old Morandi bridge has since been replaced by a new structure designed by Genoa-born architect Renzo Piano.